intron-innovation/AfriSpeech-200/Readme.md

 | afo | 17 | 1 | 120.41 | NG | test |
 | bagi | 15 | 1 | 235.54 | NG | test |
 | gerawa | 10 | 1 | 245.01 | NG | test |

+### How to Access the Data

+Train and dev sets have been uploaded to an s3 bucket for public access.
+Here are the steps to access the data

+1. If not installed already, download and install `awscli` for your platform (linux/mac/windows) following the instructions [here](https ://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

+2. Create a download folder e.g. `mkdir data`

+3. Request aws credentials to access the data by sending an email with title "AfriSpeech S3 Credentials Request" to tobi@intron.io or send me a DM on slack

+4. Once you receive credentials, change into your data directory `cd data`

+5. Type `aws configure` at the command line, hit enter, and fill in the following based on the credentials you receive.
+    ```
+    AWS Access Key ID [None]: <ACCESS-KEY-ID-FROM-CREDENTIALS-SENT>
+    AWS Secret Access Key [None]: <SECRET-KEY-FROM-CREDENTIALS-SENT>
+    Default region name [None]: eu-west-2
+    Default output format [None]: <leave this blank>
+    ```

+6. Run `aws s3 cp s3://intron-open-source/AfriSpeech-100 . --recursive` to download all the audio

+7. Download may take over 2hrs depending on your bandwidth.
+Train set: 57816, 103G; Dev set: 3227, 5.2G

 --------